 Since the 70s, TARA Projects has been a leading fair trade organization with the mission to create economic growth for disadvantaged artisans in Delhi and its surrounding areas.
 This includes providing market access and community development for informal, home-based workshops such our partners, the Pataudi Silversmiths and Trans Yamuna Artisans.

 Deep in the jungles of West Bengal, you'll find this women's cooperative stitching away as they have been since 1984.
 This worker owned nonprofit has been managed and operated by it's 35 members and produces impeccable garments and embroideries for us.
 Not only are these women seasoned tailors and embroiderers, but many are the breadwinners of the their families.

-As textile aficionados may confess, getting your hands on Phulia handloom cottons is a love at first touch experience.
+As textile aficionados may confess, getting your hands on Phulia handloom cotton is a love at first touch experience.
 Master weavers in the Bengali village of Phulia create our line of buttery soft cotton scarves using ancient handloom techniques.
-The recent rise of craft revival domestically in India and internationally has helped preserved this industry which was on the verge of shutting down in previous years.
+The recent rise of craft revival in India and internationally has helped preserved this industry which was on the verge of shutting down in previous years.